scholi/pySPM/README.md

 # pySPM
-pySPM is a python library (python3, but should be compatible with python2) in order to read, handle and plot Scanning Probe Microscopy (SPM) images.
+pySPM is a python library (python3, but should be compatible with python2) in order to read, handle and plot Scanning Probe Microscopy (SPM) images as well as ToF-SIMS data.

 For now it support the following formats:
-* nanoscan .xml file format
+* Nanoscan .xml file format
-* bruker
+* Bruker
-* ToF-SIMS
+* Iontof ToF-SIMS fileformats:
 	* ITA
 	* ITM
 	* ITS